-280. While every police officer before the Scrutiny Panel agreed for the need and effectiveness of the power, the Panel were frustrated in its attempts to be able to quantify the results of Stop and Search.
+280. While every police officer before the Scrutiny Panel agreed for the need and effectiveness of the power, the Panel was frustrated in its attempts to be able to quantify the results of stop and search.
 While the MPS can relate Stop and Search to arrest rates, it doe not have access to the data systems to compare with their judicial disposal rates.
 As Assistant Commissioner Tim Godwin told the Scrutiny Panel:

 "Trying to get crime information down to a ward level is problematic.
 The actual cost of the software solutions for things like CAD and CRIS is expensive.
-There is a lot of work that needs to be done across all our data systems because we do need to link Stop and Search activity.
+There is a lot of work that needs to be done across all our data systems because we do need to link stop and search activity.
 Yes, we don't have that data and we should have."